Home › Blog › RACI Chart Project Management Guide: Improve Team Coordination & Results

 Review Campaign Performance C I A I

-• The Hiring Manager is accountable for the offer letter and consulted on onboarding training.
+The hiring manager is accountable for the offer letter and consults on onboarding training.

 Example #3: Software Development Project